Field Placement

 Mercer University’s Master of Science in School Counseling program is offered through our College of Professional Advancement.
 For information regarding field experience requirements, please visit the M.S. in School Counseling Program Requirements page or contact our Office of Field Placement.

 Each semester, students apply for the upcoming semester’s field experience through the Application links below.
 This application process helps ensure that you will be placed into a setting that helps complete your required field experiences.
-Please note, you are not guaranteed your first choice in placement; however, our team will work with you following your submission to ensure you get what you need for this process.

-- EDUC/EMAT Summer AND Fall 2025 Field Placement Application
+- EDUC/EMAT Summer/Fall 2026 Field Placement Application

-- ELAD Summer AND Fall 2025 Field Placement Application
+- MUSIC Fall 2026 Field Placement Application

 GaPSC ID